Paulo Vinícius (footballer, born 1984)

-Paulo Vinícius de Souza Nascimento (born 12 August 1984), known as Paulo Vinícius, is a Brazilian footballer who plays as a defender.
-He can occupy all three defensive positions.
+Paulo Vinícius de Souza Nascimento (born 12 August 1984), known as Paulo Vinícius, is a Brazilian former professional footballer who played as a defender.
+He could occupy all three defensive positions.

-He spent the vast majority of his professional career in Portugal, amassing Primeira Liga totals of 126 matches and nine goals in representation of four clubs.
+He spent the vast majority of his career in Portugal, amassing Primeira Liga totals of 126 matches and nine goals in representation of four clubs.
 In 2017 he signed with CFR Cluj in Romania, where he won several club and individual honours.

 Club career

 Portugal

 Born in Cuiabá, Mato Grosso, Vinícius only played lower league football in his country.
 In 2006 he signed with Portuguese club Santa Clara, making his debut in the Segunda Liga on 27 August in a 1–0 away win against Portimonense where he played the full 90 minutes.
 He scored his first goal of the season on 14 January 2007, but in a 2–1 loss at Gil Vicente.

 Remaining in the country, Vinícius joined Leixões in the summer of 2007.
 His first match in the Primeira Liga took place on 3 November of that year, when he came on as a late substitute in the 3–0 home victory over Braga.
 During the 2008 January transfer window, still owned by Grêmio Anápolis, he moved to Olhanense.

 Vinícius signed for União de Leiria for 2008–09, netting twice during the campaign to help his team return to the top division after a one-year absence.
 In the following years he continued to be regularly used, notably scoring in a 1–0 away defeat of Sporting CP on 12 December 2009.

 Subsequently, and save for a short spell back in his country with amateurs Operário, Vinícius continued to compete in the Portuguese top tier, featuring regularly at Braga but also dealing with injury problems and starting at Boavista.
 He helped the former side win the 2012–13 edition of the Taça da Liga notably playing the entire semi-final against Benfica where they emerged victorious after a penalty shootout.